dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 This is problematic for all of the reasons just discussed in the preceding section.
 However, as far as we know UWP never really became hugely popular, and the fact that Microsoft never added proper support for it to the .NET SDK sets a precedent that makes us comfortable with dropping it relatively abruptly.
 Existing Rx.NET users using UWP will have two choices: 1) remain on Rx 6.0, or 2) rebuild code that was using UWP-specific types in `System.Reactive` to use the new UWP-specific package we would be adding.

+There are a couple of options here:

+* Remove UWP support in Rx v7
+* Obsolete UWP support in Rx v7, then remove it in v8

+As much as I want to be shot of UWP as soon as possible, I think the second option is probably the better one.

+In either case, we would retain an emergency fallback position: if it turns out we underestimated the popularity of UWP, and we receive a significant number of complaints when we remove UWP, we could reinstate it.
+So we could ship, say, 8.0.0 without UWP and if that turns out to be a horrible mistake, we could release an 8.0.1 with it re-enabled.
+(This means we'd actually need to leave all the UWP code in place for yet another release cycle, just in case we needed to do that sudden U turn.
+If a year passed with nobody complaining that our moving the UWP support out into a separate package was unworkable for them, then we would look at removing UWP properly (except for the one UWP-specific package) to remove all the build problems associated with keeping it around.)

 #### Transitive references to different versions

 Consider an application MyApp that has two dependencies (which might be indirect, non-obvious dependencies) of this form: